 Library and Archives Canada is the permanent repository of the Government of Canada and its institutions.
 Preserving published and unpublished information for current and future generations, the agency works to ensure that government information is available and accessible to decision makers and the public both in the immediate and long-term.
 It works with institutions to preserve the nation's published heritage.

 Under the Library and Archives of Canada Act, institutions are required to deposit all newly published material in various formats with Library and Archives Canada.
 The agency manages the redistribution of library materials institutions have declared surplus.
 It is responsible for co-ordinating government library services, and for providing them with leadership and direction.

 Library and Archives Canada also has audit and evaluation responsibilities with respect to the materials institutions publish.
 It monitors whether published material in all formats is deposited with an institution's internal library as well as with Library and Archives Canada.
 It also monitors the management of an institution's published material, and reports and advises on its long-term access and preservation in all formats.

 Library and Archives Canada has a lead role in facilitating the management of information in government institutions.
-It performs this role in close collaboration with the Treasury Board of Canada Secretariat and Public Works and Government Services Canada.
+It performs this role in close collaboration with the Treasury Board of Canada Secretariat and Public Services and Procurement Canada.

 The Treasury Board of Canada Secretariat will monitor and evaluate implementation of this policy throughout the Government of Canada.
 Evaluations will be conducted by the Secretariat to assess the effectiveness of institutions in meeting the policy requirements and to assess the effectiveness of the policy in helping the government to meet its objectives.